feydor/coolmidi/Readme.md

 ```

 ## What works (and doesn't)
-- Parsing and playback (except that I haven't done any track delta-time synchronization because I somehow thought that 1 thread per track would work out but it doesn't)
+- Parsing and playback (track synchronization works now, but some MIDIs (i've heard it on Undertale_-_Megalovania_v1_2.mid) occasionally fire off a Note On message without a corresponding Note Off and sound awful)
 - Formats 0 & 1 (but not 2)
+- The 16 channel note display works but is kind of buggy (some screen tearing)